suahmed3/capstone/README.md

 ## The rationale to map the business requirements to the Data Visualisations
-* List your business requirements and a rationale to map them to the Data Visualisations The business needs to know about LNG trade activites, with a focus on outflows from the United States and in flows to European countries, so visualisations need to show the prime months for European gas demand, the typical times of year that US LNG flows start to rise, and, latterly, the prices of US LNG at different points of the year historically.
+* List your business requirements and a rationale to map them to the Data Visualisations The business needs to know about LNG trade activites, with a focus on inflows to European countries and US LNG export prices, so visualisations need to show the prime months for European gas demand, the trends in terms of where these countries export to and import from, and the prices of US LNG at different points of the year historically.

 ## Analysis techniques used
 * List the data analysis methods used and explain limitations or alternative approaches.